 Designed to foster collaboration and respond to the current and future needs of our members and stakeholders, HEABC’s structure focuses on a number of key areas:

-- Legal Services & Strategic Labour Relations is responsible for member advice and counsel in labour relations and health human resources including grievances and arbitrations, human rights complaints, hiring and selection, performance management and investigations and discipline for health authority and affiliate member organizations.
+- Legal Services, Negotiations & Labour Relations is responsible for member advice and counsel in labour relations and health human resources including grievances and arbitrations, human rights complaints, hiring and selection, performance management and investigations and discipline for health authority and affiliate member organizations.

 - Physician Services provides consulting, analytical and legal services to the Ministry of Health related to physician compensation, negotiations, contract administration and dispute resolution.